ZjMNZHgG5jMXw/smallcaps/doc/lesscase.markdown

 `% smallcaps isolate` *list*
 :   This comment modifies the isolation list.
     Use the *list* as in the program option `--isolate`.
+    In addition, you may add a profile name as a prefix for a "`+`" list or a "`*`".
+The isolated processing will start with this profile for the named macros and environments.
+If no profile name is given, "`default`" will be used.

 `% smallcaps skip` *list*
 :   This comment modifies the skip list.